Snacks for adultsWeight-loss - snacks; Healthy diet - snacks

 They can provide energy in the middle of the day or when you exercise.
 A healthy snack between meals can also decrease your hunger and keep you from overeating at meal time.

 There are many snacks to choose from, and certainly not all snacks are healthy or help you manage your weight.
 Try not to bring unhealthy snacks into the house.
 If they are not available you will not be able to snack mindlessly.

 What Makes a Healthy Snack?

 Pay attention to the portion size given on the label.
-It's easy to eat more than this amount.
+It is easy to eat more than this amount.
 Never eat straight from the bag, always portion out an appropriate serving and put the container away before you start snacking.
 Avoid snacks that list sugar as one the first few ingredients.
 Nuts are a healthy snack, but the portion size should be small and if you snack straight from the bag, it is very easy to eat too many calories.

 Other factors to think about:

-- Aim for fruits, vegetables, and whole-grain snacks.
+- Aim for fruits, vegetables, whole-grain snacks, and low-fat dairy.

 - Naturally sweetened is better than foods and drinks that contain added sugar.

 - Fresh fruit is a healthier choice than a fruit-flavored drink.
 Foods and drinks that list sugar or corn syrup as one of the first ingredients are not healthy snack choices.

 - Pairing protein and carbohydrate will help the snack to keep you fullest for the longest.
 Examples include having apple and string cheese, whole wheat crackers with peanut butter, carrots and hummus, or plain yogurt and fresh fruit.